Ozuki3/python/Games/Readme.md

 The basic gameplay is as follows:

-1.The user is prompted for what kind of pet to adopt.
+1.The user is prompted for what kind of pet to adopt, and adopting multiple pets is allowed.

 2.The user is prompted for the pet’s name.